 I tell my story with mythical symbols, whether from the brush on a large canvas to the more intimate illustrations in children’s books, I feel the unknown is more important than the known, as it awakens our dreams and intuition.

-Patrick Shirvington is an accomplished children’s book illustrator,.
+Patrick Shirvington is an accomplished children’s book illustratoR.
 He has a Master of Cross Disciplinary Art and Design UNSW MCDArtDes.
 His picture book, Can You find Me ?, written by Dr Gordon Winch, was shortlisted for the Wilderness Society Environment Award for Picture Books (Australia), a CBCA Notable book, with Patrick being nominated for the Crichton award for illustration.
 Patrick’s books have now been published worldwide, including translation into Chinese.
 With his fifth book Three Dancing Frogs being released November 2020.

 Responding to seasonal changes in the landscape.
 Patrick Shirvington’s studies of the local environs, with intensified frenzy, pushes the markings, scribbles and scratches of the tree to the surface ground that emulates the feel and smell of the bush.